10-Year Treasury - Yield Curve, Litmus Test And Trump Trade In 2017

 The current market prospect is bullish primarily because the Fed benchmark short-term interest, inflation, and economic growth would be 1.5%, 2%, and 2.5%, respectively in 2017, considering:

-· Inflation would be around the Fed's inflation target (2%) because inflation expectations of consumers and businesses are well-anchored due critically to the credibility of the Fed, as a quasi-government institution which is independent from the influence from politics.
+- Inflation would be around the Fed's inflation target (2%) because inflation expectations of consumers and businesses are well-anchored due critically to the credibility of the Fed, as a quasi-government institution which is independent of the influence of politics.

 The C/C ratio is the key controller in my long-run investment strategy with permanent ETF allocation.
 The ratio will change a wide range of 5% to 15%.
 The debt-ceiling negotiation on March would be the first hurdle.

-A warning on annuities: Investors would go with annuities (without any provision) as I do if and only if you are at least 65 years old OR you are quite certain on your investment time horizon which is at least 7 years.
+A warning on annuities: Investors would go with annuities (without any provision) as I do if and only if you are at least 65 years old or you are quite certain on your investment time horizon which is at least seven years.
 Otherwise, you should consult with advisors before making contracts.

-My Top-Down Approach is simple but seems to be reliable because not only my two long-run portfolios at TIAA and Vanguard have proved to be successful over longer than two years but also twelve long-term ETF Portfolio Templates would shine in 2017 and beyond.
+My Top-Down Approach is simple but seems to be reliable because not only my two long-run portfolios at TIAA and Vanguard have proved to be successful over longer than two years but also 12 long-term ETF Portfolio Templates would shine in 2017 and beyond.

 Happy, healthy, and productive New Year to all of you!